Padres vs. Angels MLB Betting Odds, Trends & Prediction

-The Padres vs. Angels interleague series begins on Monday night, as Matt Waldron opposes Tyler Anderson in the pitching matchup.
-With the Halos listed as a home dog and the total sitting at 8.5 runs, what’s the best play on the board tonight in L.A.?
+The Padres vs. Angels series continues from L.A. on Tuesday night when Adam Mazur opposes Patrick Sandoval in the pitching matchup.
+With the total sitting at 8.5 runs, what’s the smart play tonight from Angel Stadium at 9:38 p.m.
+ET?

 Game Matchup & Betting Odds